 In the 1930s, however, the music industry declined with The Great Depression.
-And so, in 1931, the Gramophone Company merged with the American Columbia Gramophone Company (not to be confused with Columbia Records) to become Electrical and Musical Industries.
+And so, in 1931, the Gramophone Company merged with the Graphophone Company (formerly the British branch of Columbia Records, by then an independent company) to become Electrical and Musical Industries.
+(Labels involved in the merger included Columbia, Electrola, His Master's Voice, Odeon, Parlophone, and the discount labels Regal and Zonophone, which underwent a mini-merger to become Regal Zonophone.)
 It was also around this time that it established its famous studio on Abbey Road, and stereo sound systems were developed.

 For a while, EMI served as the European licensee for RCA Victor and Columbia Records, allowing the company to have access to American talent.
 These relationships came to an end in the 1950s.
-To compensate, EMI acquired Capitol Records in 1955, along with its existing roster of stars like Frank Sinatra and Nat King Cole, among others.
+To compensate, EMI acquired Capitol Records in 1955, which gave the company its own roster of American stars, including Frank Sinatra and Nat King Cole, among others.

-Through the 1990s, EMI continued to expand, acquiring even more record labels, including Virgin Records and its artists.
+Through the 1990s, EMI continued to expand, acquiring even more record labels, including Chrysalis Records, Virgin Records (including Charisma Records, which Virgin owned by then) and their artists.
 In 1996, the group demerged from Thorn, becoming EMI Group PLC.

 Companies and labels formerly owned by EMI: